liqotech/liqo/docs/pages/User/Post-Install/discovery.md

 ### Forging the ForeignCluster

-In Liqo, remote clusters are defined as `ForeignClusters` To add a new Foreign Cluster, the Auth Service URL is the only required value to make this cluster peerable from the external world.
+In Liqo, remote clusters are defined as `ForeignClusters`.
+To add a new Foreign Cluster, the Auth Service URL is the only required value to make this cluster peerable from the external world.

 To get the address and the port where the Authentication Service is running, see the [Get the Required Values](#get-the-required-values) section.